iocampomx/portableR/index.md

 layout: default
 ---

-**portableR** is a version of R statistics that have all their static libraries within the same folder, this lets run in x86_64 computers.
-It's useful when you don't have access as root to install packages.
+**portableR** is a version of R statistics that have all their static libraries within the same folder, this lets run in x86_64 VMs.
 This project is aimed to run in web servers to build microservices ([**AWS Lambda**][labmda]) that require R to process data, png chart generation, etc.

 ##News